microsoft/pxt-calliope/docs/projects/hack-your-headphones/make.md

 ## ~avatar avatar

-Did you know you could attach your headhpones to the @boardname@ to generate sounds?
+Did you know you could attach your headphones to the @boardname@ to generate sounds?

 ## ~